benguz/onefact.org/content/ideas-list.md

 * Medium (Several NextJS templates exist for documentation websites that support localization, and we have a team ready to assist with user experience iteration of the frontend work)

-## Open source geospatial map and analysis of nuclear fallout sites in the US
+## Open Source Interactive Geospatial Visualization of Nuclear Fallout Sites

 ### Detailed Description